2ptr/i_hate_AMSI/README.md

 ## download cradles

 These only work on PowerShell 3.0.
-Don't downgrade to 2.0 you will instantly get caught
+Don't downgrade to 2.0 you will get caught

 - **Reverse Shell**
 ```